angular-fullstack/generator-angular-fullstack/docs/generators/endpoint.md

 Options:
   -h,   --help               # Print the generator's options and usage
-        --skip-cache         # Do not remember prompt answers           Default: false --route              # URL for the endpoint
+        --skip-cache         # Do not remember prompt answers             Default: false --skip-install       # Do not automatically install dependencies  Default: false --route              # URL for the endpoint
         --models             # Specify which model(s) to use            Options: mongoose, sequelize --endpointDirectory  # Parent directory for enpoints